 Lincoln Center Theater again joins forces with Scott Rudin to bring a great American classic back to Broadway in a stunning new production.
 THE GLASS MENAGERIE is the play that brought the brilliant Tennessee Williams to national attention, and, in his own words, “changed my life irrevocably” when it first premiered on Broadway in 1945.
 More than seventy years later, Williams’ most personal work still resonates.

-When the production was first announced a few months ago, Sam Gold said, “The experience I had doing this play in Amsterdam was life-changing, and the fact that we’ve managed to put together this cast to do it on Broadway is the most perfect outcome I could have imagined.
+When the production was first announced, Sam Gold said, “The experience I had doing this play in Amsterdam was life-changing, and the fact that we’ve managed to put together this cast to do it on Broadway is the most perfect outcome I could have imagined.
 When I saw Sally Field’s Mary Todd Lincoln [in the movie Lincoln for which she was nominated for the Academy Award], I started dreaming of her as Amanda Wingfield.
 As for Joe Mantello, seeing that original production of Angels in America in which he starred, was a great source of inspiration for me at the time.
 Because Joe is such a wonderful director, he has had very little time to act.
 I’m incredibly lucky that he has agreed to come back to the stage to play Tom.”